Kennebec Land TrusT

 Students' studies have the potential to enhance KLT's educational offerings, and to inform property management plans and our Strategic Conservation Plan.

 Rate of pay: KLT will provide a modest stipend.
 Interns and students conducting independent research projects are encouraged to apply for grant funding or work study funds from their college or university to compensate their time with KLT.
 KLT will provide mileage at IRS rate for summer interns.
-Some housing opportunities are available.
+Free housing is included.

 KLT supervision: Jean-Luc Theriault, Stewardship Director and Theresa Kerchner, Executive Director.

-Hours: Flexible hours; 25-40 hours a week; June-August; some weeks will consist of more work hours than others.
+Hours: Flexible hours; 32-40 hours a week (Friday research day optional); June 24 - August 25; some weeks will consist of more work hours than others.

 · minimum of one year of college, with preference to students working towards degrees in education, environmental science, biology, forestry, geography or related degree (or equivalent experience); other majors will be considered